 Conventional fogging, or vapor fogging, starts with a liquid hydrogen peroxide solution which then gets converted to a vapor.
 The hydrogen peroxide fogger distributes that vapor throughout the space being cleaned, and as the vapor spreads throughout the room, it creates a dense fog which will cling to any surface that it comes into contact with.

 Dry mist fogging, also known as dry fogging, uses a mix of liquid disinfectant and compressed air in order to sterilize your space.
 The resulting fog consists of ultrafine droplets, which evaporate more quickly, leaving less residue than conventional fogging.

-Fogging is one of the best methods available for cleaning and disinfecting cleanrooms or critical workspaces which need to be maintained in sterile conditions.
+Fogging is one of the best methods available for Cleanroom Cleaning and other environments that need to maintain sterile conditions.
 Fogging has clear uses in pharmacies and data centers, for example.
 However, fogging has potential uses beyond the environments in which it’s traditionally been used.
 Classrooms and universities, for example, may benefit from disinfectant fogging, especially as more spaces open up again to the public.